Allen19994147/Synchronization/README.md

 In Syn_Leader_Follower.slx file, a system tries to synchorinze to the other; while in the  Syn_Leader_Follower_est1.slx file, the two systems try to synchronize to each other.

 In the  Syn_Leader_Follower_est2.slx file, a thornier dynamic is studied.
-And it shows that a system can synchronize to a stable state even thought its initial condition leads it to unstable states without controll.
+And it shows that a system can synchronize to a stable state even thought its initial condition leads it to unstable states without control.